meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 This hardly seems like an accident.
 The goal is to have as many people as possible---including those that never interacted with RMS---be outraged and sign the letter, a strategy that seems to have worked rather well.
 It surely also animated some people that dislike this dynamic to come out in support of RMS.

-The [letter' appendix][open-letter-appendix] correctly quotes RMS saying "the most plausible scenario is that [Virginia Giuffre] presented herself to [Marvin Minsky] as entirely willing", but then changes "presented" to "being" when referencing this quote three sentences later.
+The [letter's appendix][open-letter-appendix] correctly quotes RMS saying "the most plausible scenario is that [Virginia Giuffre] presented herself to [Marvin Minsky] as entirely willing", but then changes "presented" to "being" when referencing this quote three sentences later.
 That same sentence contains a direct quotation  that is nowhere to be found in the source we're given.
 The appendix continues with a parenthetical granting that "several news reports misrepresented Stallman's position while discussing allegations against Minsky", but then asserts that "Stallman has previously expressed opinions that were consistent with the inaccurate portrayal."
 No source is given this time.

 Let's consider the evidence for RMS being transphobic.
 This is thin ice.
 The primary author of the open letter, Molly de Blanc, writes on her personal blog: